gg56-dev/MSOT/README.md

         "deployedMsotAddress": "<Once you deploy MSOT, it will return an address, paste that here>" }
     ```
-   > **Please Note:**  Deployed addresses are required because they are needed in upgradation, after the initial deployment.
+   > **Please Note:**  Deployed address is required because it is needed in upgradation, after the initial deployment.
 This file needs to be kept private.

 4. Run `npx hardhat compile` to get all the contracts compiled